Nante1905/Nante1905/README.md

-### Hello World, I'm @Nante1905 👋
+### Hello World, I'm Minohary Nantenaina 👋
-- 🌱 I’m currently learning Computer Science at IT-University
+Currently learning Computer Science at IT-University 🌱 Always looking for projects to collab 💡
-- 🍕 I’m looking to collaborate on a lot of project
-- 📫 How to reach me: minoharynantenaina@outlook.com
+How to reach me: 📫 minoharynantenaina@gmail.com 📫
 <!--
 **Nante1905/Nante1905** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.